-We stayed in a hotel there, for lack of a camping ground, and made the most of its comforts.
+As there was no camping ground there, we stayed in a hotel, and made the most of its comforts.

-After an inauspicious start, we grew to love the place and stayed there an extra night, because we still had time to spare.
+After an inauspicious arrival, we grew to love the place and stayed there an extra night, because we still had time to spare.